kndndrj/nvim-dbee/README.md

     - When you try to save it to disk (`:w`), the path is automatically filled for you.
 You can change the name to anything you want, if you save it to the suggested directory, it will load the next time you open DBee.
-    - Press `da` to rename the scratchpad.
+    - Press `cw` to rename the scratchpad.
     - Press `dd` to delete it (also from disk).
     - Pressing `<CR>` on an existing scratchpad in the drawer will open it in the editor pane.